jeffisabelle/django-session-switcher/README.md

 ]
 ```

-3. Include the polls URLconf in your project urls.py like this
+3. Include the django_session_switchers URLconf in your project urls.py like this

 ```
 path("__dss__/", include("django_session_switcher.urls")),